← Blog/Content Strategy

 11. Does the post have a clear "Last Updated" date?

-Freshness matters enormously to AI.
-Include a visible last-updated date and make sure your sitemap's lastmod tag reflects the actual last modification date, not the sitemap generation date.
+Freshness matters significantly to AI.
+Include a visible last-updated date, and make sure your sitemap's lastmod tag reflects the actual last modification date — not the sitemap generation date.
+Outdated content gets deprioritized in real-time AI systems like Perplexity.

-13. Is the opening free of keyword stuffing and marketing language?
+13. Is the opening free of marketing language?

 14. Does the post link to at least two other relevant pages on your site?